NextCapital/nextcapital-client-demo/README.md

 - The demo express server lives at `server/server.js`
 - The API proxy exists at `server/proxy.js`
-- The minimal session handling live at `server/session.js`
+- The minimal session handling logic lives at `server/session.js`

 ## Minimal Demo
-The [/minimal-demo](minimal-demo) folder contains are example consisting of:
+The [/minimal-demo](minimal-demo) folder contains an example consisting of:

 - `package.json` file to describe dependencies needed to build and run the client
 - `index.js` to configure and render the client